fchampalimaud/cf.bonsai/docs/workflows/HarpExamples/BehaviorBoard/LED/LED.md

 ## Details
 1. Establishes the commands to be sent to the Behavior board.
+The PortName property in the Behavior node needs to be set to the COM device on the computer.
 To create the subbject node, right-click on the Behavior node -> Create Source -> Behavior Subject, and name it accordingly.
 2. Sets the maximum current to be sent to the LED as a precaution.
 3. Sets the actual current to be sent to the LED.
 4. Turns the LED ON when 'A' i pressed.